magento/merchdocs/src/marketing/email-a-friend.md

 When this feature is configured, store customers follow these steps to share product information with friends.

 1. On a catalog page, click the **Email** link.
-Then, if the feature configured only for registered users, do one of the following:
+Then, if the feature is configured only for registered users, do one of the following:

     - Log in to your customer account.
     - Sign up for a new account.